Vector35/binaryninja-api/docs/guide/debugger.md

 ![](../img/debugger/controlbuttons.png)

 There is a row of buttons at the top of the debugger sidebar.
 They control the execution of the target.
 The behavior of each button is hopefully sensible from its icon.
-One can also hover over the button to get the name of the icon.
+You can also hover over the button to get the name of the icon.

 Buttons that do not work for the current target status are disabled.
 For example, before launching the target, the `Step Into` button is disabled.